BusinessContext > Business Rules

 In the case where authorizer and submitter are the same, only MessageHeader.author is needed (MessageHeader.sender can be omitted).

 To indicate that a referral is a self-referral initiated by the patient, make the ServiceRequest.requester element reference the same Patient resource as is referenced in ServiceRequest.subject.

-Note: This version of the iGuide only supports the above mentioned behavior, the detailed business rules will be included in the future release.
-It is not necessarily expected to be supported by the implementers of this iGuide.
+Note: This version of the implementation guide only supports the above mentioned behavior, the detailed business rules will be included in the future release.
+It is not necessarily expected to be supported by the implementers of this implementation guide.

-When multiple connected referrals are made simultaneously (e.g., 3 home care services after discharge from hospital to home, multiple lab tests such as blood work and urinalysis in a single requisition, etc...), they can all be submitted in the same add-service-request.
-This is known as a "requisition" (in ServiceRequest resource).
+When multiple connected referrals are made simultaneously (e.g., 3 home care services after discharge from hospital to home, multiple lab tests such as blood work and urinalysis in a single requisition, etc...), they can all be submitted in the same message (event: add-servicerequest).
+This is known as a "requisition" (in the ServiceRequest resource).
 There is some special handling to consider for requisitions.

-REQUISITION IDENTIFIER: Each service request in the add-service-request message will be connected via the "ServiceRequest.requisition" element with a common identifier.
-The requisition identifier must be included in all future/subsequent MessageHeaders related to this referral, in the ReferralIdentifier extension .
+REQUISITION IDENTIFIER: Each service request in the add-servicerequest message will have a common identifier in the "ServiceRequest.requisition" element.
+The requisition identifier must be included in all future/subsequent MessageHeaders related to this referral, using the ReferralIdentifier extension.